-My name is Forest & i am a professional Lamp Worker.
-I don’t just blow glass — I blow energy into the space around me.
-Every time I exhibit, I’m creating more than art.
-I’m creating connection.
-Fire, breath, and intention are just the medium — what I’m really shaping is human resonance.
+My name is Forest, and I’m a professional lampworker.
+I don’t just blow glass , I shape the energy in the room every time my work is exhibited.
+I’m creating more than objects, I’m building connection.
+Glass is my medium, but what I’m really crafting is human resonance.

 Lamp working is the practice of melting glass over a open flame, the name originated from using a oil lamp with air being blown into the flame through a pipe or foot powered bellows.

-My work is born from fire — a reflection of nature’s endless cycle: growth, decay, transformation, and return.
-Just as seasons turn and rivers carve stone, each flame-worked piece carries the rhythm of change.
-Lampworking, like nature, is a process of surrender and shaping — where time, pressure, and intention give rise to form.
-Within each composition, I weave elements of the wild — leaf, branch, mineral, and motion — capturing the quiet intelligence of the earth.
-These glassworks are echoes of that rhythm, frozen mid-metamorphosis, holding the tension between fragility and resilience, stillness and flow.
+My work is born from fire ,a reflection of nature’s endless cycle: growth, decay, transformation, and return.
+Just as seasons turn and rivers carve stone, each flame worked piece carries the rhythm of change.
+Lampworking, like nature, is a process of surrender and shaping ,where time, pressure, and intention give rise to form.

 Glass is considered a amorphous solid, the use and creation with glass dates back atleast 5500 years ago , prehistoric people used obsidian (black volcanic glass) for a wide range of things like decorative beads , money & knives etc.